a6enez3r/jval/README.md

 from validateJSON import JSONValidator
 # init validator
 v = JSONValidator()
-# pass test data
+# pass JSON & data schema
 validated = v.validate(
     json_object=request_data,
     expected_keys=expected,
     optional_keys=optional
 )
 ```
-# validation
+# data schema

-validate JSON data against a data schema. a data schema is made
-up of expected_keys (describing each parameter the JSON object must have)
+a data schema is made up of expected_keys (describing each parameter the JSON object must have)
 & optional_keys (describing parameters that may or may not be in JSON object)

-expected keys: is a list of keys (which are python dict objects)
-               describing the required parameters of a JSON object
+### keys

-               keys: are python dicts which contain info about
-                     parameters of a JSON object
+are python dicts which contain info about parameters of a JSON object.

      required_params:
-                        "param_name": name of parameter
+        param_name: name of parameter
-                        "param_type": type of parameter
+        param_type: type of parameter

      optional_params:
-                        "possible_values": values a parameter can be
+        possible_values: values a parameter can be
-                        "expected_keys": nested expected parameters
+        expected_keys: nested expected parameters
-                        "conditional_keys": parameters whose names and
-                                            values depend on another parameter
+        conditional_keys: parameters whose names and values depend on another parameter

+#### expected keys
+is a list of keys (which are python dict objects defined by the parameters above) describing the required parameters of a JSON object
 ```
-# simple
+# simple key w/ to limit values of a parameter
 simple_key_one =
 {
     "param_name": "source_type",
     "param_type": str,
     "possible_values": ["local", "azure_storage"]
 }
+# simple key to check type
 simple_key_two =
 {
     "param_name": "source_type",
     "param_type": str
 }
-# nested
+# nested key to validate nested JSON
 nested_key =
 {
     "param_name": "store_info",